 - Secondary paragraph that underlines your experience and expertise

 - Third paragraph that proves you’re a great fit to the company and role

 - Cover letter ending with a call to action

 - Professional sign-off

-Compare this with the CV structure above and you can see how different they are.
+Compare this cover letter structure with the CV structure above and you can see how different they are.